-A roadmap is just a plan to get you from Point A (using your current digital process) to Point B (using a new digital process).
+A digital transformation roadmap is just a plan to get you from Point A (using your current digital process) to Point B (using a new digital process).
 Think of implementing digital transformation as taking a road trip.
 How you arrive at your destination is just as important as the arrival itself.

 When you are investing in new technology and transforming how you work, planning out what you hope to achieve is crucial to building your digital transformation strategy and roadmap.
 This may seem like obvious advice, but failing to plan is a common mistake.
 In fact, one study showed that of the 88% of executives in companies undergoing a digital transformation, only 25% had mapped out the journey.